Beehive in a frosty UK apiary on a November morning

 Your main tasks are checking hive weight and winter stores, adding fondant if colonies feel light, ensuring hives are weatherproof and secure, monitoring for pests such as mice and woodpeckers, and reviewing your records and plans for next season.

-Fondant is often used from November onwards as an emergency or top-up feed, especially when it is too cold for bees to process syrup.
-Heft your hives and place fondant above the cluster on those that feel light.
+Fondant is often used from November onwards as an emergency or top-up feed, especially when it is too cold for bees to process liquid syrup.
+Heft your hives and add fondant above the cluster on colonies that feel light.

 No frequent full inspections are needed.
 Most monitoring is done from outside by hefting, watching entrance activity and checking for damage.
 Only open a hive briefly if you need to add fondant or address a specific concern.